Melykuti/COVID-19/README.md

 * Time it takes for the number of currently infected people to double

+* Latest reported total number of currently infected cases

-* Latest reported number of total cases
+* (Since 30 March 2020) Latest reported total number of currently infected cases per 100,000 population

-* My estimate for number of total cases at present.
-(I describe at the end of the Analysis why it is missing in certain cases.)
+* My estimate for total number of currently infected cases at present.
+(Since 30 March 2020, per 100,000 population.
+I describe at the end of the Analysis why it is missing in certain cases.)

 * R^2 of linear regression fit